mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Apache - Load Balancer Related Items.md

 	sudo a2enmod proxy proxy_http proxy_balancer

-And reload Apache for the config to take effect:
+And restart Apache for the modules to be loaded:

-    sudo service apache2 reload
+    sudo service apache2 restart

 #### Other items.